TritonDataCenter/smartos-netboot-server/README.md

 Once per day, a cron job runs that looks for new images.
 We publish new images every two weeks, but sometimes they might be late.

+### Additional Images

+You can add additional images (e.g., experimental features) by naming the directory `<something>-<platform_version>`.
+These will be added to the menu after release images, but there's no automatic management mechanism.
+They need to be added to, and removed from, the directory manually.